Imoptimal/imoptimal-theme/readme.txt

 = 1.5.4 =
 Added an elementor option to the theme customizer.

+= 1.5.5 =
+Restricted the admin notice only on the main dashboard page.

 == Copyright ==
 Imoptimal Theme, Copyright 2020 Ivan Maljukanovic Imoptimal is distributed under the terms of the GNU GPL